iovation/deviceprint-SDK-Android/README.md

 2. From the directory where you unzipped fraudforce-lib-release-5.0.0.zip or cloned the repo, open the **android-studio-sample-app** directory.

-3. In the project navigation view, open `src/main/java/com/iovation/mobile/android/sample/MainActivity.java`
+3. In the project navigation view, open `app/src/main/java/com/iovation/mobile/android/sample/MainActivity.java` to run the Java sample app.
+To run the Kotlin sample app, open `kotlinApp/src/main/java/com/iovation/mobile/android/sample/MainActivity.kt`.

 4. Right-click the file editing view and select _Run Main Activity_.